WordPress/hosting-handbook/server-environment.md

 _IMPORTANT: WordPress 6.0 has beta support for PHP 8.0 and PHP 8.1.
 If used some of these versions may get some Warnings._

-Versions prior to PHP 7.4 are not recommended because it doesn't have support of any kind.
-Security support for PHP 7.3 ended in 2021-12-06 which means that even if there are security problems with it, new version won't be released.
+Versions prior to PHP 7.4 are not maintained by the PHP Community, although they may receive security updates from operating systems distributions.
+Security support for PHP 7.3 ended in 2021-12-06 which means that even if there are security problems with it, official versions won't be released.
 Keeping your PHP to the latest stable version is important for WordPress speed and security.

 ### PHP Extensions